• Skip to main content

 • Utilize technology for lower prep activities

-• Come up with a plan on how to batch various parts of your workload
+• Come up with a plan on how to batch various parts of your workload.
+Mondays are for grading.
+Tuesdays and Wednesdays are for planning.
+Thursdays are for copies.
+Fridays are for everything else.

 • Use every single second of your planning period effectively by having a plan for your planning period